Two-Screen/symmetry/README.md

 - `s` for 'splice', with a list of argument lists for the array `splice` method to apply in order.
 Must be applied after `p`.

-In addition, `createPatch` may return the special strings:
+Reset patches have `"t": "r"`, and additional fields:

+- `v` for 'value', containing the new value in full.

-- `"reset"` if no patch is possible between the two values, or they differ enough that a patch isn't useful.
+Reset patches occur when two values differ enough to make a patch not useful.

-- `"none"` if the two values were identical and no patching is necessary.
+Finally, a patch may also be `null` to indicate no change.

 ### Hacking the code